Serevox/noie-manoy-qstrike-assessment/README.md

-Creating an extensive `README.md` file for your project involves providing clear and detailed information about the project, its purpose, dependencies, and how to use it.
-Here's a structured `README.md` based on your provided code:

----

 # Color Preview App

 This project is a web application built with React using Vite, TypeScript XML, TailwindCSS, and Axios.
 It fetches color data from an API and allows users to preview colors and view their details.